Vyral/ron-heir-recruiting/_posts/2020-11-04-how-to-handle-requests-for-repairs.md

 * Do some of them
 * Do all of them&nbsp;
 * Do none of them
-* Drop a credit in lieu of repairs
+* Draw a credit in lieu of repairs
-* Make partial repairs and drop partial credit&nbsp;
+* Make partial repairs and draw partial credit&nbsp;

 {% include pullquote.html %}